harshitabhambhani/100-days-verification-challenge/day-06/README.md

-# 100 Days Verification Challenge - Day 6
+# 100 Days Verification Challenge - Day 6 - FSM

 ## 1. What is a Finite State Machine (FSM)?